Masha58/KeyPlan/README.md

 # KeyPlan
 Project Management

-KeyPlan is an application that allows, like Jira, to manage the current projects of a user.
+KeyPlan is an application that allows, like Trello, to manage the current projects of a user.
 Each type of project is identified by a tag (software, task or plugin) and can be categorized into 3 categories: to do, doing, done.
 A dashboard is available in a second tab to summarize the user's projects.
 The user's data are stored in a small local database.